Canada’s inflation rate slowed to 5.2% in February. When will it return to normal?

 Inflation higher than 2% signals that the economy is growing too quickly.
 Typically, this means Canadians are earning too much income—between their jobs, government benefits and other sources—and snapping up goods so fast that there are supply shortages, and therefore rising prices.

-One of the reasons inflation is so high in Canada is because the federal government and the BoC worked together during the pandemic to increase the amount of money in circulation.
+One of the reasons inflation increased so much in Canada in 2023 is that the federal government and the BoC worked together during the pandemic to increase the amount of money in circulation.
 The federal government spent north of $500 billion on pandemic-related benefits in 2020 and 2021, largely financed with bonds the BoC purchased.
-Canadians’ savings rate skyrocketed and the median after-tax income increased 7% from 2019 to 2020, largely thanks to these programs.
+Canadians’ savings rate skyrocketed, and the median after-tax income increased 7% from 2019 to 2020, largely thanks to these programs.

 Worried about deflation because of how many Canadians were losing their jobs due to lockdowns, the BoC decreased the key interest rate to a historic low of 0.25% to encourage investing and spending.
 At the same time, global events, such as the war in Ukraine and China’s COVID-zero policies, created supply shortages for commodities like grain and oil and reduced global production.